luwae/pixelflut_server/README.md

 | 2    | `b`                                           |
 | 3    | if pixel was inside canvas `1`, otherwise `0` |

-#### Notes

- - Even though the last 3 bytes are not used, they still must be sent.
-The server will not start processing the request until all 8 bytes have been received.
- - It is allowed to request a pixel outside of screen bounds.
-In this case, the server returns `r = g = b = 0`.
-The last byte of the answer may be used to determine if this was the case, or if it was a black pixel inside the screen.
- - See the general note about send and receive order.

 ### Rectangle print

 This command first specifies a rectangle `(x, y, w, h)`.
 Due to space constraints, w and h have possible ranges `0..=4095`.
+The server now expects the client to send `w*h` color values with 4 bytes each.
+These values are used to fill the rectangle left-to-right and top-to-bottom.

 | Byte | Content                                                              |
 | ----:| -------------------------------------------------------------------- |